barryclark/jekyll-now/_posts/2018-5-05-visual-animated-overview-of-sequence-to-sequence-models-with-attention.md

 ---
 layout: prediction_post
-published: False
+published: True
-title: A Visual Animated Overview of Sequence-to-Sequence Models With Attention (Neural Machine Translation as an Example)
+title: How Deep Learning Attention Works (example - neural machine translation)
 ---

 Sequence-to-sequence models are deep learning models that have achieved a lot of success in tasks like machine translation, text summarization, and image captioning.
 Google Translate started [using](https://blog.google/products/translate/found-translation-more-accurate-fluent-sentences-google-translate/) such a model in production in late 2016.
 They are explained in the two pioneering papers ([Sutskever et al., 2014](https://papers.nips.cc/paper/5346-sequence-to-sequence-learning-with-neural-networks.pdf), [Cho et al., 2014](http://emnlp2014.org/papers/pdf/EMNLP2014179.pdf)).